Evernote/evernote-sdk-android/README.md

 Overview
 --------
 This SDK wraps the [Evernote Cloud API ](http://dev.evernote.com/documentation/cloud/) and provides OAuth authentication functionality.
-The SDK is provided as an Android Library project that can be included in your application.
+The SDK is provided as an Android Library project that can be included in your application with Gradle.

 Prerequisites
 -------------